Willi-42/gst-pipeline/README.md

-# gst-test
+# gst-pipeline
-Simple gst-go example.
+Simple gst-pipeline for streaming from a source file.
 Folder `gstreamer` contains a usable go-module.

 ## Run example